julb/action-manage-tag/README.md

 ![Build](https://github.com/julb/action-manage-tag/workflows/Build/badge.svg)

-# GitHub Action to manage tages
+# GitHub Action to manage tags

 The GitHub Action for managing tags of the GitHub repository.